 As mentioned above, the most damaging aspect of the conventional livestock business is that grain is an accepted feed.
 And in feedlots grain is the feed of choice.
 But feedlots are no worse than the typical American city.
 In cities people live shoulder to shoulder and their primary food is grain, grain-based foods, and grain-fed livestock products.
 Consequently, the typical American treats himself, his family members, his friends, and business associates and customers worse than feedlots treat their livestock.
 I say worse because they do it for their entire lives rather than just in a "finishing phase."

 Raising chickens in buildings is efficiency at it highest level.
-It's not a very pretty sight for sure in comparison to chickens on the loose.
+When the day-old chicks are first introduced to the chicken house it's a very pleasing sight.
+The chicks are on clean litter and they have a lot of room to run.
+Seven weeks later, the birds have matured and It's not a very pretty sight for sure in comparison to chickens on the loose.
+(It's the mature stage pictures the detractors always show.)
 But once again the housed chickens are pretty content being on welfare.
-Plus, they do not have to be concerned about predators.
-We raise chickens in a free range environment without pens or fencing.
+Friends, food, water, and a controlled environment are provided.
+They do not have to be concerned about predators.
+We raise chickens in a totally free range environment without pens or fencing.
 Plus we feed them nothing!
 That way they live in a 100% green plant world wandering about the ranch wherever they please.
 During the 2008 - 2009 season we lost 90% of our birds to predators.
 In most cases they were eaten alive.
 So I suppose some folks could say we abuse our chickens in a free range environment compared to a controlled housing environment where a 5% death loss is considered high.

 I've presented this viewpoint for all to see because it's the untold story.
 In the ranching business perfection is an elusive goal.
-So here at Slanker's our focus is on being as close to nutritional perfection as we can be.
+So here our production focus is to be as close to nutritional perfection as we can be.
 In addition, we must be economic.
-If we can't pay our bills, pay our employees a decent wage, and end up with a comfortable income in the end, when we are not sustainable.
+If we can't pay our bills, pay our employees a decent wage, and end up with a comfortable income in the end, then we are not sustainable.

-So if you are one of those folks who complain about the people in Agriculture, you're not wanted here.
-You've got a full belly and a mouthful of food from these folks, yet you bitch.
-Talk about abuse, well folks in agriculture don't deserve it -- not one bit.
+So if you are one of those folks who complain about the people in agriculture, I advise you to think before you talk.
+Many people have a full belly and a mouthful of food from these folks, yet they complain about the very people who keep them fed.
+Talk about abuse The folks in agriculture don't deserve it -- not one bit.